 It’s hard not to keep beating the bad-news drum about Haiti, but conditions in the earthquake- ravaged nation just keep getting worse.
 The humanitarian response to January’s deadly earthquake devolved into a fight over international aid and inevitably deepened the presidential election madness that, unsurprisingly, wasn’t halted by a vicious outbreak of cholera that’s killed upwards of 2,000 people.
 That deadly outbreak helped fuel the country’s violent reaction to said presidential election, which is now headed for a recount.
 Talk about compassion fatigue!

-The country’s deepening unrest has been buttressed, at least in part, by the continued presence of at least 4,000 foreign aid groups, whose indefinite stays have already proved troublesome and, more recently,
+The country’s deepening unrest has been buttressed, at least in part, by the continued presence of at least 4,000 foreign aid groups, whose indefinite stays have already proved troublesome and, more recently, deadly.
+Now Joe Mozingo at the Los Angeles Times is reporting that those stays are also proving too costly, even for the country’s often maligned professional class:

 But the international community’s good intentions have created some ambiguous or outright unpleasant side effects: an increase in housing prices that is pushing Haitian professionals out of apartments and offices; political turmoil in the wake of a hastily prepared presidential election; and quite likely the cholera epidemic that has killed more than 2,000 people.